telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-radgridview.md

 ![](images/RadGridView_Controlling_Appearance_1.png)

-You can see that the columns headers are not visible, while the column footers are, moreover there are only vertical grid lines and the columns' __background__ of all columns is set to Bisque.
+You can see that the columns headers are not visible while the column footers are; moreover, there are only vertical gridlines and the __background__ of all columns is set to Bisque.

 ### Columns